emagiz/emdocs/mds/howto/userguide-apigateway.md

 4. The result would be something like this.
 For each added operation the counter will increase and the operation will become visible

 <p align="center"><img src="../../img/howto/userguide-apigw-11.png"></p>

+### User Management
+In Design you can correctly assign roles and rights to 'consuming' entities of your API Gateway.
+For more information please read [this](user-management.md) document

 In the remainder of this section we will look at various scenarios that can occur in Design based on the phase your project is in.